 Your Guide to Updating Your Aadhaar Details

-Updating your Aadhaar can be done in a couple of ways, making it convenient for everyone.
+Updating your Aadhaar can be done through multiple convenient methods, making it convenient for everyone.
 Here’s how you can go about it:

 Getting Your Documents Ready: What You’ll Need

 Before you start the update process, gather the necessary documents.
 These documents prove your identity and address.
-Make sure they are current and in your name.
+Make sure they are up-to-date and in your name.

-- For Proof of Identity (PoI): You might need documents like your passport, driving licence, Voter ID card, or a government-issued photo ID.
+- For Proof of Identity (PoI): You might need documents like your passport, driving license, Voter ID card, or a government-issued photo ID.

 - For Proof of Address (PoA): Acceptable documents include your passport, bank statement or passbook, ration card, electricity bill (not older than 3 months), water bill, or telephone landline bill.

-It’s always best to have the original documents with you, even if you are only submitting copies online, as they might be needed for verification.
+It is always advisable to have the original documents on hand, even if you are only submitting copies online, as they might be needed for verification.

 Updating Your Aadhaar Online: A Simple Walkthrough